kroxylicious/kroxylicious-junit5-extension/README.md

 ## Provisioning topology

-In kraft cluster (the default) the extension will generate nodes using the `broker, controller` roles until it reaches the desired number of brokers or controllers (which ever is lowest) at which point it will continue deploying the remaining role.
+In a kraft cluster (the default) the extension will generate nodes using the `broker, controller` roles until it reaches the desired number of brokers or controllers (which ever is lowest) at which point it will continue deploying the remaining role.

 | numBrokers | numControllers | roles                                                               |
 |------------|----------------|---------------------------------------------------------------------|